Feet During the Gait (Walking) Cycle.

 Heel Strike (Initial Contact): The gait cycle begins with the heel strike of the foot, where the heel makes initial contact with the ground.
 The foot is in a dorsiflexed position, and the ankle absorbs the shock of the impact.
 The round surface of the heel (tuber) acts as a fulcrum for the foot to roll until the foot is flat on the ground.

-Heel Lift (Terminal Stance): Once the ankle is in full dorsiflexion the heel begins to lift off the ground as the body weight moves forward over the ball of the foot.
-The plantar ligaments elastically contract aiding in supination of the foot.
-When the foot is in a supinated position the mid foot locks and allows for the foot be act like a rigid lever to push off from.
+Heel Lift (Terminal Stance): Once the ankle is in full dorsiflexion, the heel begins to lift off the ground as the body weight moves forward over the ball of the foot.
+The plantar ligaments elastically contract, aiding in supination of the foot.
+When the foot is in a supinated position, the midfoot locks and allows the foot to act like a rigid lever to push off from.

 Toe-Off: The foot pushes off the ground with the toes, propelling the body forward.
-The ankle and big toe joint actively plantar flex the foot creating propulsion all the way through until the big toes leaves the ground initiating the next phase.
+The ankle and big toe joint actively plantar flex the foot, creating propulsion all the way through until the big toes leave the ground, initiating the next phase.

 2. Swing Phase:

-Initial Swing: The weight is fully transferred to the opposite limb and the foot begins to swing forward aa the knee flexes to lift the foot off the ground.
+Initial Swing: The weight is fully transferred to the opposite limb, and the foot begins to swing forward as the knee flexes to lift the foot off the ground.

 Mid-Swing: The foot continues to swing forward, clearing the ground.
 The ankle actively dorsiflexes to remain in a dorsiflexed position and ensure that the toes clear the ground.